tiagocbarbosa/myFood_web/README.md

 # My Food Web Project

-This is my first web project using Bootstrap technology.
-This web page was based on one of the W3Schools free templates available.
+This is My Food web project using Bootstrap technology.
+This web page was based on one of the W3Schools free templates availables.

 ## About
 My Food is my personal project created to apply my Bootstrap knowledge.

 ### Tecnologies envolved
-HTML 5, CSS 3, Bootstrap 4 and JQuery.
+`bootstrap4` `jquery` `javascript`

 ### Website My Food
 URL: https://tiagocbarbosa.github.io/myFood_web/html/index.html